Prompt Library · 36 prompts

 PR

-We're communicating the following news: [DESCRIBE THE NEWS]
+We are going to communicate the following news: [DESCRIBE THE NEWS]

 Facts:

-- What happened/was launched: [concrete description]
+- What has happened/been launched: [concrete description]

 - Effective from: [date]